tailup7/mesher/README.md

 </p>

 # Deform Mesh
 You can also deform mesh and do fluid analysis.
+In order to deform mesh, you need additional centerline point cloud (*.csv) as a deformation target.
+If the target centerline include radius information along centerline, the mesh also can be deformed with radial direction.

 <p align="left">
   <img src="https://github.com/tailup7/mesher/blob/main/picture/deform.png" alt="meshing" width="800"/>
 </p>